 Referrals are welcomed from area hospitals, physicians, social workers, case managers, discharge planners, clergy, friends and family members, neighbors and certified home health agencies such as Lifetime Care Homecare and Hospice or Finger Lakes Visiting Nurse Service, Ontario- Yates Hospice.

 What if my loved one who is residing at Pathway Home lives beyond three months?

 At times there may be remission of a person’s disease, and it may be necessary to be discharged from Pathway Home to an alternative placement: such as home, or they moved in with a family member, or to a Nursing home.
 It’s amazing to see, and such a blessing, that with some conditions, proper symptom control management, socialization and tender loving care, people do go into remission and live longer than what was expected.
-The nurses at Pathway Home will work closely with the certified home health agency and family to determine the best alternative placement for our guest.
-Guests may return to Pathway Home and die peacefully when that time is appropriate and a bed is available.
+The staff at Pathway Home will work closely with the Hospice team and family to determine the best alternative placement for our resident.
+Residents may return to Pathway Home and die peacefully when that time is appropriate and a bed is available.

 How are we funded?

 Pathway Home is a tax-exempt, not-for-profit organization, which offers its services at no cost to the resident.
 Pathway does not receive any medical insurance or governmental reimbursement.
 All financial support comes from memorials, donations, fund-raising events, grants and bequests.